-Santa Rosa Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 14,393 people and two constituent neighborhoods, Santa Rosa Beach is the 195th largest community in Florida.
-Santa Rosa Beach has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Santa Rosa Beach, where the median household income is $81,411.00.
+Santa Rosa Beach is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
+With a population of 19,822 people and four constituent neighborhoods, Santa Rosa Beach is the 142nd largest community in Florida.
+Much of the housing stock in Santa Rosa Beach was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Santa Rosa Beach economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Santa Rosa Beach, where the median household income is $89,491.00.

 Santa Rosa Beach home prices are not only among the most expensive in Florida, but Santa Rosa Beach real estate also consistently ranks among the most expensive in America.

-Santa Rosa Beach is a decidedly white-collar town, with fully 86.43% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Santa Rosa Beach is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Santa Rosa Beach who work in management occupations (20.25%), sales jobs (14.47%), and food service (8.17%).
+Santa Rosa Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Santa Rosa Beach is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Santa Rosa Beach who work in management occupations (19.71%), sales jobs (14.74%), and healthcare (7.39%).

-Telecommuters are a relatively large percentage of the workforce: 12.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Santa Rosa Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Santa Rosa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Santa Rosa Beach in 2010 was $48,934, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $195,736 for a family of four.
-However, Santa Rosa Beach contains both very wealthy and poor people as well.
+The per capita income in Santa Rosa Beach in 2018 was $49,830, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $199,320 for a family of four.

 The people who call Santa Rosa Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Rosa Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Santa Rosa Beach include German, English, Irish, Italian, and European.
+Important ancestries of people in Santa Rosa Beach include English, German, Irish, European, and Italian.

 The most common language spoken in Santa Rosa Beach is English.
 Other important languages spoken here include Spanish and Italian.